DEFRA/cdp-libraries/README.md

 ## Releasing

-TL;DR: Releasing a new version of a package is as simple as running `npm run changeset` and merging a PR.
+TL;DR: Releasing a new version of a package is as simple as running `npm run changeset` in root directory and merging a PR.

 - Developer writes changeset
 - Chooses correct bump for changes